seddonym/seddonym.github.io/_posts/2019-04-15-why-dependency-inversion.md

 circular dependency.
 As a result, these two modules are in fact no less complicated than a single module.
 How can we improve things?

-## Extracting a shared dependency

-Often, removing the cycle is a simple case of extracting a shared dependency into its own module.
-Take these two
-modules:

-{% include content_illustration.html image="why-di/b-with-inner.png" alt="B with an inner component B&prime;, which both A and the rest of B depend on" %}

-In this case, the cause of the circular dependency is a submodule within **B**, which we'll call **B&prime;**, that both **A** and the rest of **B** depend on.
-The cycle is easily eliminated by pulling **B&prime;** into its own module.

-{% include content_illustration.html image="why-di/inner-extracted.png" alt="A with arrows pointing to B and B&prime;, and B also pointing to B&prime;" %}

-This refactoring is usually a simple matter of moving some code from one file to another.
-This isn't dependency inversion, but it's an option you should consider first, if it's possible.

-## When you can't extract a shared dependency, use inversion instead

-When the relationship between two modules is fundamentally cyclical, it's time for a spot of dependency inversion.
-If we reverse one of the arrows, then we eliminate the circular dependency and limit the flow of dependencies to a single direction:
+## Removing cycles by inverting control

+There are a few ways to tackle a circular dependency.
+You may be able to extract a shared dependency into a separate module, that the other two modules depend on.
+You may be able to create an extra module that coordinates the two modules, instead of them calling each other.
+Or you can use inversion of control.

+At the moment, each module calls each other.
+We can pick one of the calls (let's say **A**'s call to **B**) and invert control so that ``A`` no longer needs to know anything about ``B``.
+Instead, it exposes a way of plugging into its behaviour, that ``B`` can then exploit.
+This can be diagrammed like so:

-{% include content_illustration.html image="why-di/a_b_acyclic.png" alt="Two arrows, both pointing from B to A" %}
+{% include content_illustration.html image="why-di/plugin.png" alt="B plugging into A" %}

-Now that **A** has no knowledge of **B**, we think about **A** in isolation.
+Now that **A** has no specific knowledge of **B**, we think about **A** in isolation.
 We've just reduced our mental overhead, and made the system more modular.

 The tactic remains useful for larger groups of modules.
 For example, three modules may depend upon each other, in